 The following guidelines apply to delivering and controlling notifications.

 6.1.
-Your product SHALL download and use the audio asset specified in the directive payload for the notification.
+Your product SHALL download and play the Notification arrival audio asset specified in the directive payload when a new Notification arrives.

 6.1.1.
 If the download fails or times out, your product SHALL use the locally stored Notification arrival audio asset available from Alexa sound library for AVS.